 The Impressionist en Plein air painters taught us the importance of studying and understanding light and nature.
 They also showed us how this could only be done by getting outdoors.

-Here some things that the en Plein art movement taught about art and nature:
+Some things that the en Plein art movement taught about art and nature:

-- Light – Being in nature is also a study in light.
+- Light – Being in nature is also a study of light.
 Whether it is watching a beautiful sunset, sunrise, or even the sun blaring on a hot summer day.
 All of these help you to see light, shadow, and colors in a new way.

 Nature Boasts Your Creativity

 Being out in nature is known to help boost your creativity.
 The University of Utah and the University of Kansas did a study between 56 people – 30 men and 26 women.
 They participated in a 4 to 6-week wilderness trip.
-No electronic devices were allowed on the trip
+No electronic devices were allowed on the trip.

-In speaking of their research results, David Strayer a professor of psychology at the University of Utah said:
+In speaking of their research results, David Strayer, a professor of psychology at the University of Utah, said:

 Nature Can Unblock Artistic Block